luminixinc/PulsarForSalesforceAdvancedJSExamples/hello-world/README.md

 Pulsar for Salesforce Javascript API Examples
 =============================================

+These are designed to be a simple, top level example of customizing Pulsar

 Pulsar Javascript API Examples
 ------------------------------

 This repository contains canonical example code of how to interact with the Pulsar platform from a custom embedded HTML/CSS/Javascript app.

-### `hello.html`

-A simple, self-contained, "hello world" example that exercises the Pulsar Javascript API.
-Performs some simple queries and prints out the results.

 ### `helloembed.html`

-Similar to `hello.html` example, but launches another document/app within an iframe.
+Similar to `hello.html` found within the [PulsarForSalesforceJSExamples](https://github.com/luminixinc/PulsarForSalesforceJSExamples) but launches another document/app within an iframe.
 This document can also make API calls into Pulsar.

 ### `hellosync.html`